 Day 7.
 Kaintal-Donard (10 hours walk, 22 km).
-Longest day of our trek will test our endurance while ascending the highest point of our trek “Bhatkol Pass” (4380M).
+The longest day of our trek will test our endurance while ascending the highest point of our trek “Bhatkol Pass” (4380M).
 Walking on a glacier we reach Donard meadow for an overnight stay.

 Day 9.
 Panikhar-Kargil-Srinagar (7 hours drive).
-We take our car and drive back to Srinagar through Kargil, Drass, Zojila and Sonamarg.
-We arrive Srinagar at our houseboat for an overnight stay.
+We take our car and drive back to Srinagar through Kargil, Drass, Zojila, and Sonamarg.
+We arrive at Srinagar at our houseboat for an overnight stay.

 What to Carry?